 Although it’s possible to learn many of the most important elements of interior design (and if you’re interested, this is certainly something you should consider doing, either through a specific course or by reading as much as you can about it), a lot of the time it’s about trusting your instincts and following your gut.

-If there is anything about your design that you don’t like, or that you have to justify being there, or that you have to talk yourself into liking, then it may be that it actually has no place in your home.
+Is there anything about your design that you don’t like?
+Or that you have to justify being there?
+That you have to talk yourself into liking?
+Then it may be that it actually has no place in your home.